 One-day CEREC crown fitting

-There is an option on the market which lets you avoid multiple visits and weeks or months with a temporary crown.
+There is an option on the market which lets you avoid multiple visits and weeks or months with a provisional crown.

 CEREC technology allows dentists to make crowns on-site in just an hour or so from digital scans taken of your mouth.
 There's no doubt that this is a more convenient option for patients, and many are happy to forego the unpleasant dental impression process.